 STEM IN OST

 North Carolina continues to advance as a nationwide leader within STEM career fields.
-However, the pipeline to grow and develop future leaders in STEM is lacking.
-OST programs are the catalysts to encourage, promote, and integrate rigorous, relevant, and high-quality STEM concepts within their programs.
+OST programs can serve as the catalysts to encourage, promote, and integrate rigorous, relevant, and high-quality STEM concepts within their programs.

 To learn more about NC CAP’s STEM initiatives, please visit the links below.

 NC CAP has created free STEM lesson plans.
 Each lesson includes an overview, fast facts, lesson contents, family engagement strategies, and a video overview.
 Lessons adhere to the NC Essential Standards, includes tools for differentiation, and addresses potential misconceptions for program providers.